aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 of the image will be distorted and not really usable (but we can fix that in processing step).
 Or you can go to unusual aspect ratios, like we did in [Debconf 10](https://wiki.debconf.org/wiki/DebConf10/GroupPhoto).

-In the absence of a 100MP+ camera, you will need to be stiching together multiple frames to achieve resolution high enough to have enough pixels-per-face to see emotions clearly.
-This means that the photos you will actually be taking will be tighter than the overal field of view mentioned above.
-Still, a higher resolution camera body is preferrable - nowadays 24MP-32MP cameras APS-C provide a good compromise between resolution and price, but 45-67MP full-frame cameras also exist on the market.
+In the absence of a 100MP+ camera, you will need to be stitching together multiple frames to achieve resolution high enough to have enough pixels-per-face to see emotions clearly.
+This means that the photos you will actually be taking will be tighter than the overall field of view mentioned above.
+Still, a higher resolution camera body is preferable - nowadays 24MP-32MP cameras APS-C provide a good compromise between resolution and price, but 45-67MP full-frame cameras also exist on the market.
 Assume that we will be shooting in a bright environment, so most likely with quite low ISO settings, that means that high-ISO noise characteristics of more expensive cameras will not really play a role here.
 You will also not need very fast burst modes, even manual speed of